johnsonj561/Project-Portfolio/README.md

 # Angular Project Portfolio

-Goals
+Use Cases:
-- admin can quickly upload project details (title, description, tool set, image, tags/categories, url to repo)
+- admin upload project details (title, description, tool set, image, tags/categories, github url, etc)
-- viewers can search/sort/filter through projects and view project details
+- viewers search/sort/filter through projects and view project details

 This project is a first attempt implementing single page application with Angular 5.
 At the time of writing, I have a little over a year of experience with AngularJS and I am interested in exploring Angular 2+.
 This project serves more as a learning experience than as a personal project portfolio, for now at least.